 If someone visits your website, you have already made the initial leap into their awareness.
 In the unlikely event of them converting immediately, your objective should be to stay in front of them in order to earn their business.

 Remember when you searched online for a special Valentine’s Day gift or a mobile phone case on Amazon, and ads for that product seemed to follow you around the web?
-That’s remarketing.
+That’s retargeting.

-Traditionally, remarketing is used by big ecommerce sites, enticing you to complete an order.
+Traditionally, retargeting is used by big ecommerce sites, enticing you to complete an order or increase repeat visits and purchases.
 Often they would chase you with banners containing the exact product you looked at on their site.

 But we are now successfully using this approach in the property market as well.
 If a tenant has looked at a few of your properties to rent but hasn’t booked a viewing, that particular tenant can be chased around the web with dynamically-generated banners containing the exact properties they looked at, encouraging them to book a viewing.
 Likewise, if a vendor visits your site but doesn’t book a valuation, that vendor can be chased with a banner encouraging them to take action.

 Every individual visit to your website is recorded by a piece of code known as a cookie.
-These pieces of code, which are available from both Google and Facebook, are the foundation stones of any remarketing campaign.
+These pieces of code, which are available from both Google (including YouTube) and Facebook (including Instagram), are the foundation stones of any retargeting campaign.
 They allow website owners to compile lists of the type of visitors you receive.
 In the case of estate agents, this could be landlords, tenants, vendors, or those interested in purchasing a specific type of property.

-To run remarketing on Facebook, you need to have a minimum list size of 100; to run a campaign on Google, the pot needs to contain at least 200 prospects.
+To run retargeting on Facebook, you need to have a minimum list size of 100; to run a retargeting campaign on Google, the pot needs to contain at least 200 prospects.

 When setting up a remarketing campaign, it’s advisable to create a series of banner adverts with a specific sales message aimed at the audience you have defined.
 For a banner ad to deliver a return on investment, it should link to a custom-made landing page on your website that is designed to encourage your audience to take a specific action, such as ‘Book a Viewing’, ‘Book A Valuation’ or ‘Register Your Details’.

-Like property, remarketing comes in many forms.
+Like property, retargeting comes in many forms.
 But the most cost-effective way to use remarketing is in the space your sales targets are already in.

 On any given day more than 1 billion users log in at least once to Facebook, making it the most popular social platform in the world.